GuangyinJING/smpl-website/content/publication/zhou-2020-capillary/index.md

 publication_types:
 - article-journal
 publication: '*New Journal of Physics*'
-tags: ["Statistical physics and phase transition"]
+tags: Statistical physics and phase transition
 ---